BlueVajra/BlueVajraBlog/source/blog/2014-08-01-where-did-the-time-go?.html.markdown

 tags: recap
 ---

 I can hardly believe we are approaching the end of our time together here at gSchool.
 I barely remember week one, it seems so long ago.
-We are out there applying and interviewing with jobs, working on multiple personal projects and trying to get a little bet of life enjoyment out there... it has been a beautiful summer.
+We are out there applying and interviewing with jobs, working on multiple personal projects and trying to get a little bit of life enjoyment out there... it has been a beautiful summer.

 I have been all over the place in recent weeks.
 I built a small web API server in Go, which was my first foray into a language of that caliber.
 I was pretty happy with my time spent there.
 It is a fun language to write in, with some cool functionality I had never seen before.
 You can check out my repo on [GitHub] (https://github.com/BlueVajra/task_api).